zhenguonie/TopologyGAN/README.md

 Dataset is quite large, and will be shared soon!
+Please just wait!

+zhenguonie@tsinghua.edu.cn